en_USEnglish

 Using the shouldComponentUpdate() method

-Using the PureComponent method
+Using the PureComponent Method

 Using React.memo

-The function React.memo is used to store the rendering of a functional component.
-It is similar to PureComponentbut is used for functional components rather than classes.
-By wrapping a functional component with React.memoYou can avoid unnecessary rendering by comparing previous and current props.
+The function React.memo is used to remember the rendering of a functional component.
+It is similar to PureComponent, but is used for functional components rather than classes.
+By wrapping a functional component with React.memo, you can avoid unnecessary renders by comparing previous props and current props.

 Routing with React JS

-Creating routes with React Router
+Creating Routes with React Router

 import React from 'react';